 Committees should report to the board at least quarterly.
+Minutes of committee meetings should be copied to the office for review by the board and for historical reference.
 Committees must have authority from a motion passed by the board to:

 - spend any money

 - authorize any expense

 - enter into any contract

-- commit the co-op to anything
+- commit the co-op to anything.